onetapbeyond/opencpu-spark-executor/README.md

 applications in these types of application deployments, these same R capabilities are not available to Scala, Java or Python developers.

+Note, when working with Apache SparkR, the R runtime environment must be installed locally on each worker node on your cluster.

 ####3.
 Scala | Java + R (ROSE) Spark Application Deployment